cpjobling/EG-247-Resources/week3/circuit_analysis.md

 ## Lab Work

-In the lab, on Monday, we will see the use of Matlab and Simulink in the solution of circuit problems.
+In the lab, week on Friday, we will see the use of Matlab and Simulink in the solution of circuit problems.